DemisseG/Curved_shape_representation/README.md

 This README.md file was generated on 2017/01/16/ by Girum G Demisse.

 ## GENERAL INFORMATION
-This is a MATLAB implementation of curved shape representation approach presented in:
+This is a MATLAB implementation of the "curved shape representation approach" presented in:
 * Demisse, G.G, Aouada,D, Ottersten, B. *Similarity Metric For Curved Shapes in Eculidean Space.*, IEEE CVPR 2016.
 * Demisse, G.G, Aouada,D, Ottersten, B. *Deformation Based Curved Shape